 - Supporting family or starting a business

 Generic goals like “save more money” or “get rich” are vague and ineffective.
-To succeed, you need SMART goals:
+Here are SMART financial goals examples:

 SMART Criteria | Example: Vague Goal | Example: SMART Goal |